Deferred Compensation

 How much do you have to make to receive deferred compensation?

-Deferred compensation eligibility varies depending on the specific plan and employer policies.
+Eligibility for deferred compensation plan varies depending on the specific plan and employer policies.
 Typically, higher-income individuals may qualify, with thresholds often set by the employer or plan administrator.
 It's essential to refer to the specific terms of the deferred compensation plan to determine eligibility criteria.

 Icon - Elements Webflow Library - BRIX Templates